Mory Bamba

-Mory Bamba (born 1 June 2002) is an Ivorian professional football player who plays for Italian Serie D club Roma City.
+Mory Bamba (born 1 June 2002) is an Ivorian professional football player who plays for Italian Serie D club Enna.

 Club career

 Mory Bamba joined Italian club Roma in 2015, from the Vigor Perconti, a small club from the Italian capital, located in the Collatino quarter of Rome.

 He made his professional debut for Roma on the 10 December 2020 in a Europa League game against CSKA Sofia.
 He then became Roma's youngest foreign-born player to play in any European competition.